As market slumps, Ren bolsters DeFi liquidity via Fantom, Polygon integrations By Cointelegraph - Up News Info

 As digital asset markets suffer a broad pullback, cross-chain bridge protocol Ren has announced integrations with EMV-compatible chains Fantom and Polygon that could bolster liquidity across the DeFi ecosystem.

-In a blog post on Friday, Ren announced that the RenVM bridge now supports the trustless transfer of four popular cryptocurrencies to Fantom, including , DOGE, and ZEC.
-Three additional Fantom bridge assets are incoming as well, including Filecoin and LUNA.
+In a blog post on Friday, Ren announced that the RenVM bridge now supports the trustless transfer of four popular cryptocurrencies to Fantom, including (BTC), DOGE (DOGE), and ZCash (ZEC).
+Three additional Fantom bridge assets are coming in as well, including Filecoin and LUNA.
 Likewise, in a post on Wednesday, Ren announced a similar seven-asset integration with Polygon:

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.